Cannondale Introduces Ultimate Urban Cruiser Bike, Treadwell

 The performance specialist sidesteps traditions with a casual, go-anywhere bike for daily adventures in the city and out

 For more than a decade a bicycle was my main mode of transportation.
-From track bikes to single speeds to basket bikes and even a gravel grinder or two, if it made mashing through the city fun and efficient I gave it a go.
+From single speeds to basket bikes and even a gravel grinder or two, if it made mashing through the city fun and efficient I gave it a go.
 Then I moved to NYC and began relying on the train, and more recently, a not-so-trusty mid 90s Jeep XJ.
 What’s made me excited to get back into the grove of daily biking is the all-new Cannondale Treadwell, officially out today, 21 May.

 Channeling the fun and functional spirit that’s passed through all my preferred bike styles (plus some BMX and dirt track motorcycle vibes too), the Treadwell aims to bring joy to the act of commuting, running errands, and cruising around town.
-It’s and EDC bike, if there ever was such a thing.
+It’s an EDC bike, if there ever was such a thing.

 The lightweight aluminum frame features geometry specially designed to make riding, lifting, or carrying up steps a better experience (very thankful for this design, as it made getting to/from my fourth floor walkup apartment easier than expected), combining low standover height with comfortable handlebar placement and saddle position.
 A second unisex frame design offers an even lower step-thru style.